digitarald/digitarald-fancyupload/meta.md

 * Select and upload multiple files
 * Filter files by type in the select dialog
-* Optional Events to add your own behaviour
+* A lot of possible Events to add your own behaviour
 * Show and filter useful file information before the upload starts
-* Limit uploads by file count and/or file size
+* Limit uploads by file count, type or size
-* Platform and *server independent*, just needs Flash 9+ (> 95% penetration)
+* Platform and *server independent*, just needs Flash 9+ (*> 95% penetration*)
-* Unobtrusive, since the element is replaced after the swf loaded successfully
+* Graceful Degradation, since the element is replaced after the Flash is loaded successfully
 * Cancel running uploads, add files during upload
 * Everything is optional, documented and easy editable
 * New in 2.0